heistp/antler/README.md

 sudo antler run
 ```

 Root access is required to create network namespaces.
+Examples that do not need
+namespaces, like the id or env examples, do not need root.

 The antler binary must be in your PATH, or the full path must be specified.
 Typically, you add ~/go/bin to your PATH so you can run binaries installed by
 Go. *Note:* if using sudo and the `secure_path` option is set in /etc/sudoers,
 either this must be added to that path, or additional configuration is required.

 All configuration is in the .cue file.
-After running the examples, you'll
+After running the examples, you'll have
-typically have gob files, pcaps and an HTML plot.
+output depending on the example, like gob files, logs, pcaps or HTML plots.

 ## Installation